Home

 Nuclear activities

 In 1978, the Austrian electorate decided in a referendum not to start the operation of the constructed nuclear power plant in Zwentendorf.
-Immediately thereafter, nuclear power was banned by a simple law.
+Immediately thereafter, nuclear fission was banned by a simple law.
 In 1999, the Austrian parliament passed unanimously the Constitutional Law on a Nuclear-free Austria.
 It stipulates, inter alia, that installations which serve for energy generation by nuclear power must not be constructed, nor, if they already exist, come on line.
-Austria has one research reactor facility (TRIGA Mark II, owned by the Technical University of Vienna) in operation, which is a nuclear installation as defined in the Euratom Nuclear Safety Directive.
+Austria has one research reactor facility (TRIGA Mark-II, owned by the Technical University of Vienna) in operation, which is a nuclear installation as defined in the Euratom Nuclear Safety Directive.

 Radioactive waste and spent fuel management